-Heel slides: Slowly slide one heel up on the bed, Quad sets: Tighten the muscles on top of bending your hip and knee.
-Keep your heel on the bed thigh by pushing knees down into the floor, throughout this exercise and slowly straighten your leg Hold 5 seconds.
-Relax and repeat 10 times. returning to the starting position.
-Relax and repeat 10 times.
+Heel slides: Slowly slide one heel up on the bed, bending your hip and knee.
+Keep your heel on the bed throughout this exercise and slowly straighten your leg returning to the starting position.
+Relax and repeat 10 times

 Knee extension: Slowly lift your foot until your knee is as straight as possible, then slowly lower.
 Relax and repeat 10 times.